Education workers agree to end strike in Canada's Ontario | Education

 - Canada

-An education workers union agreed to end a strike that forced hundreds of school closures in Canada's most populous province after the Ontario government on Monday offered to rescind a controversial law that imposed a contract on the workers and outlawed strikes.
+Striking education sector workers in Canada's most populous province agreed to return to work after the Ontario government on Monday offered to rescind a controversial law that imposed a contract on the workers and outlawed strikes.

-Ontario Premier Doug Ford's Progressive Conservative passed the law last week in anticipation of a strike by some 55,000 education workers represented by the Canadian Union of Public Employees (CUPE).
-The strike went ahead on Friday, forcing hundreds of schools in Ontario to shut.
-On Monday, Ford offered to rescind the law if the union agreed to end the standoff.
+The legislation, passed last week, was widely criticized for its use of a so-called notwithstanding clause, which allows a provincial government to override some aspects of Canada's Charter of Rights, which guarantees individuals rights and freedoms prescribed by law.
+The Ontario government's offer to repeal the law was hailed as a victory by workers, which include educational assistants, secretaries and library workers.
+Union leader Laura Walton said they would be "collapsing" protest sites from Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)